All articles

 Google, Meta, LinkedIn, TikTok

-Adspirer’s MCP server exposes ~175 tools across Google, Meta, LinkedIn, and TikTok.
+Adspirer’s MCP server exposes 400+ tools across six platforms — Google, Meta, Amazon, ChatGPT Ads, LinkedIn, and TikTok.
 Your AI client connects, OAuths into the platforms, and gains access.
 The agent reads, reasons, and stages changes.
-New campaigns are paused.
-Pausing live requires explicit confirmation.
-Adspirer cannot delete.
+New campaigns are created paused, pausing a live campaign requires explicit confirmation, and destructive tools are hard-gated behind a confirm_delete flag — nothing is deleted without your say-so.

 Capabilities of an AI-agent advertising automation platform